 Nevertheless, he followed him.
 His "Man is compared to vapor; his days house was a huge mansion.
-When they approached it, the servants came out to greet their master.
-They carried out a golden chair, placed him upon it and began washing his feet.
+When they are like a passing shadow."
+I am well Akiva once w ent to the market approached it, the servants came out aware that money has no lasting powto sell a precious pearl.
+Along the to greet their master.
+They carried out way he met a poor, unfortunate person a golden chair, placed him upon it and

-The ragged man said to them, "Give R' Akiva the price he is asking for his gem, then set a table for us."
+The ragged man said to them, "Give How surprised R' Akiva was when R' Akiva the price he is asking for his gem, then set a table for us."